Alf-Ele/Mira2mqtt/README.md

 ```

 ### Configure
 You need to set at least the hostname or ip address of your heat pump within your local network.
-Furthermore, you shoud configure the language and locale matching the setting of your Mira UI.
+Furthermore, you should configure the language and locale matching the setting of your Mira UI.
-In case you want to use MQTT you have to activate MQTT and configure broker ip address, port, user and password.
+In case you want to use MQTT you have to activate MQTT usage and configure broker ip address, port, user and password.
 ```
 nano mira2mqtt.py
 ```